 No False Solutions NWI Campaign

 A false solution is a technology that companies claim to be a climate solution, but, in fact, creates even more pollution and harm!
 Northwest Indiana is being targeted for expensive, false solution projects that threaten our safety, including a massive hydrogen hub.
-Dirty hydrogen created from fossil fuel energy is ineffective and dangerous for our already overburdened communities.
-We need real, sustainable solutions that prioritize people and the planet, not corporate greenwashing tactics.
+Dirty hydrogen created from fossil fuel energy is ineffective and dangerous for already overburdened neighborhoods in the region.

-• Carbon capture and sequestration (CCS) captures carbon emissions at fossil-fueled power plants and industrial facilities.
+Carbon capture and sequestration (CCS) is a technology that captures carbon emissions at fossil-fueled power plants and industrial facilities.
 The carbon is then either sequestered underground or put to use.

 CCS is linked to: